 In the end, I would love nothing more than to get more tips on things I could write about, and about my style of writing and the technical part of blogging, like choosing themes and layout.

-All things considered, today’s Daily Prompt on WordPress about personal space while blogging is something I work on, want to work on and will work on.
+Blogging is something I work on, want to work on and will work on.
 I want it to stay a place for my self-expression and creativity versus a site designed to attract readers about specified topics.
-Needless to say I want to have more readers, and being heard.
+Needless to say, I want to have more readers, and being heard.
 Freedom of speech is an important issue to me!

 The internet and blogging changed my life, and indeed, it helped me settle issues about my illness.
 Thank you WordPress so for allowing me to do so!